Tree Mallow flowers

 Planting & Growing

 Tree Mallow will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 24 inches.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 4 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America.